 (f) Under grace.
 If living under law means trusting in ourselves and our works, living under grace means trusting in Jesus and relying on his finished work.
 It is walking in the new way of the spirit instead of the old way of the law (Rom.
 7:6).

 What then?
 Shall we sin because we are not under law but under grace?
 May it never be!

-(a) Sin.
+(b) Sin.
 The original word for sin in this verse is a verb (hamartano).
-This is the last time in Romans where Paul describes sin as an action.
-In every other mention of sin from here to Romans 16, he describes sin as a noun.
+This is the only time in Romans where the word sin is an action rather than a noun.

 (d) Under grace; see previous verse.

 (e) May it never be!
 Of course we shouldn’t sin; sinning is destructive.
 Freely offer yourself to a tyrant and you will lose your freedom (see next verse).